ryanflannery/oxbar/README.md

 ## i liked xstatbar's look

-You can achieve that basically with:
+You can achieve that with:
 ```bash
 oxbar -y 0 -p 0 -f "fixed 16px" -S display.bgcolor=#000000
 ```